 No. It is up to you to decide whether or not to take part.
 Your decision will not result in any penalty, or changes to your standard medical care.
-If you do decide to take part, you will be given this information sheet to keep (or be sent it electronically) and will be asked to sign a consent form.
+If you do decide to take part, you will be given this information sheet to keep (or it will be sent electronically) and will be asked to sign a consent form.